dawelab/CDH_Distribution_In_Maize/1_ProcessData/README.md

 5. Generate the key file needed for TASSEL for all data sources.
 DC1 = Dawe Lab Controls 1, DC2 = Dawe Lab Controls 2, SW = Swarts et al 2017, RN = Romero-Navarro 2018, RY = Romay et al 2013.
 6. This is the final key file used
 7. This appends the K10L2 contig to the Mo17 genome.
 8. This makes a file with all the metadata for all the datasets.
-1.7_Files includes all the files that the script loads in.
+1.7_Files includes all the files that this script loads in.